 Prone to Vibrations

-Aluminum transfers vibrations much more than carbon fiber and this can lead to fatigue in your arms and hands over time.
+Aluminum transfers vibrations much more than carbon fiber, leading to fatigue in your arms and hands over time.

-The lower cost “budget” carbon fiber are a good starter for someone looking to improve from the aluminum poles but the more expensive high-quality carbon fiber is really prominent for ultralight hikers and thru-hikers.
+The lower-cost “budget” carbon fiber is a good starter for someone looking to improve from the aluminum poles but the more expensive high-quality carbon fiber is really prominent for ultralight hikers and thru-hikers.

-These people look to dial in their entire kit to maximize miles in a day and carbon fiber is one of the most effective ways speed up arm movement and speed as well as reducing weight.
+These people look to dial in their entire kit to maximize miles in a day and carbon fiber is one of the most effective ways to speed up arm movement and speed as well as reduce weight.

-Additionally, many pair of carbon fiber poles come in at well under 1 pound per pair which helps keep the total carried weight down as well.
+Additionally, many carbon fiber poles come in at well under 1 pound per pair, which helps keep the total carried weight down as well.

 Aluminum trekking poles are good for those on a budget or those who don’t want to spend a lot on poles, so its a perfect option for new hikers and people trying to see if they enjoy the hobby itself before diving in hard.